Dzerillious/LinqRewrite/README.md

 It has two run modes.
 First to compile rewritten code into .dll or .exe, second to rewrite the code and save it into a specified folder.
 For proper behavior install NuGet package LinqRewrite.Core into project which you are rewriting.

+For basic queries which can be rewritten to simple expression (ArraySource.Select(x => x + 5).Last()) was speedup 50000x, for aggregations and simple changes of iteration was speedup several times and for queries over IEnumerable and with too few provided information was speedup up to 30% of System.Linq.
+There is no runtime overhead of compilation.

+For rewrite is needed to install NuGet package LinqRewrite.Core.
+Repository of rewriting program https://gitlab.nesad.fit.vutbr.cz/xseryd00/roslyn-linq-rewrite/.

 # Use
 ```bash
 roslyn-linq-rewrite --help